SilverGeekPanda/Datadog_Screenshots/testmd.md

 ## Bonus Question: What is the Anomaly graph displaying

-The Anomaly graph is displaying three different things who are:
+The Anomaly graph is displaying three different things that are:
 * Gray band: represent the area where the metric should stay
 * Blue line: The metric is in the area represented by the gray band
 * Red line: The metric is out of limit

-Actualy, the gray band has a coherent behaviour only after 30 min.
+Actually, the gray band has a coherent behavior only after 30 min.
 In fact, the input of the Anomaly's algorithm is too poor of data to give a correct answer before this period.
 It also depends if the metric is currently used or not.

 ## 3 - Monitoring Data
-A monitor watch the value of one or several metrics and can notify the differents users associate in the parameter.
+A monitor watches the value of one or several metrics and can notify the different users associate in the parameter.
 In this case, the main is to create a monitor that watches the average of the custom metric (my_metric).

-Here is the differents step to configure this monitor in function of the instructions given by the exercices:
+Here is the step to configure this monitor:

 * Select the threshold Alert and choose the metric to watch.
 <a title="1_2">